Budgeting

 If you're claiming Student Finance, make sure you're getting your full entitlement.
 Most students are classed as dependent on their parents, so get your parents fill in an income assessment to potentially increase your maintenance loan.
 If you have any dependants of your own such as children you may be able to claim Parents' Learning Allowance, Childcare Grant, or Adult Dependants' Grant.

 The most common way for students to get more income is through a part-time job.
-The University has a jobs database that can help you find jobs on campus and in the local area.
+SU job vacancies are posted on our website and the University has a jobs database that can help you find jobs on campus and in the local area.
+Save the Student also has a job search tool where you can look for student-appropriate jobs in the Stoke area and set up job alerts.

 Most full-time students are not able to claim benefits but there are some exceptions, mostly for parents and those with disabilities.
 You can read more on our Benefits page.